Guilderland Garden Club

 The Guilderland Garden Club was founded in February 1964.
 Following the National Garden Club Mission Statement, the Club provides its members with educational resources; national, regional and local networking opportunities; promotes the love of gardening and floral design; fellowship; and continues to contribute to make our community a better place to live.

-In the summer of 2009, we developed a perennial garden, with the help of the Town's Parks Department, at the Mynderse-Frederick House, circa 1802 and pictured here, in Guilderland Center.
-The garden consists mainly of flowers from Club members' gardens.
-Beginning in 2019, we began working with the Town to develop and maintain the landscaping at the historic Schoolcraft House, circa 1835, (pictured below) on Route 20.
 Our Garden Committee members work diligently to provide the public with two beautiful gardens to enjoy.
 Our goal is to create gardens that reflect the integrity and history of these wonderful houses.
 Donations to help maintain these projects are greatly appreciated.

 Our Community Connections

-History of our Club
+History of Our Club

 The Guilderland Garden Club was founded in February 1964 by a group of women who loved gardening, flower design and making floral arrangements.
 Today, the Club includes men and women whose responsibilities and interests also include protection, conservation of and education regarding natural resources, i.e. air, water, forest, land and wildlife.
 Some members of the Club have won awards at local, state, national and international flower shows.
 In addition, some members hold the designation of Master Gardener and/or Master Flower Show Judge.